 Not sure if solar is right for you?
 Incentives for solar power in Minnesota vary by utility provider.
-Read below or contact an All Energy Solar consultant to see what incentives are available in your area.
+Read below or contact an All Energy Solar consultant to see what incentives are available for your solar system.
 Our team of dedicated professionals is waiting to assist you with every aspect of your solar energy project, from initial site visit and permitting to incentive paperwork and complete installation.

 All Energy Solar is Minnesota Grown

-All Energy Solar is Minnesota Grown.
-Owners Michael and Brian Allen grew up right here in Minnesota, in the heart of Minneapolis, and they have been building the company for over a decade.
-Having bi-coastal experience and an all-encompassing level of expertise in the solar industry, the brothers and their team work hard to offer their customers the very best full-service solar energy integration experience possible.
+All Energy Solar owners Michael and Brian Allen grew up right here in Minnesota, in the heart of Minneapolis, and they have been building the company for over a decade.
+Having national experience and an all-encompassing level of expertise in the solar industry, the brothers and their team work hard to offer their customers the very best full-service solar energy integration experience possible.
 And with industry leading certifications and full electrical and building licenses, you can be assured that All Energy Solar will make your dream a reality with ease.

 Minnesota Solar Incentives